atbcb/usab-uswds/_pages/advisory-committee-reports/prowag/final-report.md

 **Frontier issue: **The committee discussed the fact that larger wheelchairs and electric scooters are used more frequently in the outdoor environment and that the clear ground space of 32 inches by 48 inches provided in proposed ADAAG Section 305 is a leftover standard developed for returning veterans during a certain era that may not accommodate these larger mobility aids.
 Members felt it is not an appropriate standard for the ADA, which embraces the rights of the entire disability population.
 In some sections of this report, such as for the approach to push buttons, the committee recommended a larger clear ground space.
 The committee suggests future work to establish a uniform recommendation on these dimensions for outdoor environments.

-#### X02.3.2 Drinking fountains and water coolers.
+##### X02.3.2 Drinking fountains and water coolers

+###### X02.3.2.1 General

-**X02.3.2.1 General.** Where drinking fountains and water coolers are provided, they shall be provided in accordance with Section X02.
+Where drinking fountains and water coolers are provided, they shall be provided in accordance with Section X02.

+###### X02.3.2.2 Multiple installations

-**X02.3.2.2 Multiple installations.** A minimum of two drinking fountains or water coolers is required in any one location.
+A minimum of two drinking fountains or water coolers is required in any one location.
 Fifty percent of all drinking fountains and water coolers in a *cluster* shall comply with proposed ADAAG Section 602.1 through Section 602.6.
 The remainder of the drinking fountains and water coolers in the cluster shall comply with Section 602.7.

 **EXCEPTION:** Single installations of "hi-lo" type drinking fountains or water fountains complying with proposed ADAAG Section 602 shall be considered as meeting the requirements of minimum number of *fixtures*.

-#### Figure X02.3 Hi-Lo Drinking Fountain
+**Figure X02.3 Hi-Lo Drinking Fountain**

 ![Plan, side and front elevation views of an accessible hi-lo drinking fountain.
 Fountains are mounted on a short wall that turns a 90 degree corner at the end by the high fixture, forming a cane detectable barricade adjacent to the fixture group.
 The low fountain has its bottom edge at 27" above grade and does not have a barrier wall.](https://www.access-board.gov/images/guidelines_standards/Streets_Sidewalks/PROW/2.3A.gif)